 Most universities charge fees for labs, courses, orientation, etc. At UD there are no surcharges, fees, or hidden expenses.
 There are no surprises here.

-Nationally, 70% of students reported skipping buying books because of costs.
-At UD if you visit campus and file the FAFSA, we’ll pay for your textbooks—up to $4,000 (over four years).
+Nationally, 70% of students reported skipping buying books because of costs. if you visit campus and file the FAFSA, you can receive a textbook scholarship worth up to $4,000 (over four years).

-We’re the #2 Catholic university in the nation for sponsored STEM research (math, physical sciences, and engineering combined).
+We’re the #1 Catholic university for sponsored engineering research and development.

-With more than 7,900 full-time undergraduates, a 15:1 student-faculty ratio, and an average class size of 27, we are constantly interactive and inspired by one another.
+With more than 8,200 undergraduates, a 15:1 student-faculty ratio, and an average class size of 26, we are constantly interactive and inspired by one another.

 When’s the game?
 Our Division I athletics offer thrills for athletes and spectators alike.

-Each year on the Feast of the Immaculate Conception, students “adopt” a local child for a night of cheer-filled holiday fun through Christmas on Campus-—one of UD’s greatest traditions.
+Each year, for more than 50 years on the Feast of the Immaculate Conception, students “adopt” a local child for a night of cheer-filled holiday fun through Christmas on Campus-—one of UD’s greatest traditions.

 Looking to get in touch with your faith?
 We offer countless retreats, prayer communities, and discussion groups to strengthen your religious identity.